 Newer versions of Windows and Apple computer systems have in-built voice recognition technology, and other software, such as Dragon, is available to buy online.
 Usually the software needs to be ‘trained’ to recognise your voice and accent, which can take time to get right.

 - There are apps for your phone or tablet that can remind you to talk louder and more slowly, for example.
-Parkinson’s UK has a list of apps and devices which have been tried and test by people with the condition.
+Read more about apps and devices that can help with the day-to-day management of your symptoms..

 Download PDF or order a printed copy